experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 ## T-USB alt mode connectors

-These connectors(only on the 909 model) enables experimentation with alternate modes and directional pins.
+These connectors(only on the development model) enables experimentation with alternate modes and directional pins.

 Host ALT